ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 **Option 2: Auto-provision**

-RMM has the capability to automatically provision a virtual server instance of VPC.
+RMM automatically provisions a virtual server instance of VPC.
 To use this capability you need to enable the wave level setting **Autoprovision** and configure RMM with the necessary details.
 Use these steps to use the auto-provision feature

-1. Click on **Clouduser** menu under **Configuration** main menu on left-hand side.
+1. Click **Clouduser** menu under **Configuration** main menu on left side.
-2. Click on **Add** button, and the  **Add Cloud** form will pop up.
+2. Click **Add** button, and the Add Cloud** form will pop up.
 Enter appropriate details for the following fields:
     - Name
     - Select ‘IBM Gen2’ as Cloud Provider
-    - Select desired Region where you want to auto provision VSI
+    - Select wanted Region where you want to auto provision VSI
     - Enter valid API key for your IBM cloud account
-    - Once all details are filled, click on the **Add** button
+    - Once all details are filled, click the **Add** button
 3. Open wave where operation needs to be performed
-4. Click on text ’Not Configured’, next to ‘Autoprovision’ label, a pop up will open
+4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop-up opens
     - Select added clouduser as **Environment**
     - Select region where VSI needs to be provisioned
     - Subnet name and VPC name are optional.
 If entered, these would be default names for VPC and Subnet during provision of VSI
-    - Click on **Add Host**, (plus icon on left top panel)
+    - Click **Add Host**, (plus icon on left top window)
     - Select **Target Type** as **Autoprovision**
     - Enter source details: